sonofmom/freebsd_ton_guide/freebsd_ton_fullnode_config.md

 Client *private key file* `newton-testnet-node-client` will be used by *validator-engine-console* and hense should be placed on where it is accesible by *validator-engine-console* (possibly other machines).

 ### Step 2: configuration of CLI server in the node
+#### Stop the node
+> sudo svc -d /var/service/newton-testnet-node

+#### Edit local configuration file
-In this step we will tell our node that it should start cli listener, to do so we need to edit *local configuration* file `/var/db/ton/newton-testnet-node/db/config.json` and restart the node.
+In this step we will tell our node that it should start cli listener, to do so we need to edit *local configuration* file `/var/db/ton/newton-testnet-node/db/config.json`.

 ***Attention:*** Please backup your local configuration file before changing it.